-Breeding Livestock, line 15 are entered at current market value when preparing a market-based balance sheet.
-The value of \$53,985 entered on the balance sheet includes the estimated market value of 3 bulls, 60 mature cows, 8 bred heifers, and 9 younger replacement heifers.4
+Breeding Livestock, line 15, are entered at current market value when preparing a market-based balance sheet.
+The value of \$195,000 entered on the balance sheet includes the estimated market value of four bulls, 80 mature cows, 10 bred heifers, and 10 younger replacement heifers.4

-Machinery and Equipment, line 16, are entered at current market value when preparing a market-based balance sheet.
-Market value may be estimated by comparing the machinery and equipment to similar assets sold at recent auctions, by hiring the services of a professional appraiser, or by relying on personal judgement.
-The London example shows the total
+Vehicles, line 16, are entered at current market value when preparing a market-based balance sheet.
+Market value may be estimated by comparing the vehicles to similar assets sold at recent auctions, by hiring the services of a professional appraiser, or by relying on personal judgement.
+The Madisons estimate the market value of all their farm vehicles to be \$86,000 at the balance sheet date.